 Hyperinflation, a monetary phenomenon where inflation rates exceed 50% per month, is a dangerous and destructive occurrence that can render an economy destitute.

 People who aren’t prepared for hyperinflation will quickly find their salaries and savings dwindling to nothing.
 This can cause people to spend their savings irrationally just to get by for another month or two.
-As prices rise with each passing day, people will need more money to buy food or pay for bus fare.
+As prices rise daily, people will need more money to buy food or pay for bus fares.

-But some optimistic things are happening in the midst of this financial crisis- namely, increased awareness of how important it is to prepare yourself financially to withstand the worst effects of hyperinflation.
+But some optimistic things are happening amid this financial crisis- namely, increased awareness of how important it is to prepare yourself financially to withstand the worst effects of hyperinflation.
 There are many online and offline avenues (such as this article) to learn more about how hyperinflation can affect you and your finances.

 To set yourself up for success in the financial realm, you should start with gold and silver investing.
-While these commodities have been proven to hold their values over many years, you need to know your options when it comes to buying, selling, and storing these commodities.
+While these commodities have been proven to hold their values over many years, you need to know your options for buying, selling, and storing these commodities.

-And to protect yourself from a hyperinflationary crisis, you need to buy gold and silver coins.
-These items are considered the best form of money during inflation because they can be used at places where fiat currencies cannot.
+And to protect yourself from a hyperinflationary crisis, you must buy gold and silver coins.
+These items are considered the best form of money during inflation because they can be used in places where fiat currencies cannot.
 Furthermore, these precious metals will maintain their value as the currency devalues.

-However, bitcoins are still in their infancy- this means that it is still not clear if they will hold value long term or not.
-There are also some technical issues with using this form of currency- namely.
+However, bitcoins are still in their infancy- this means that it is still not clear if they will hold value long-term or not.
+There are also some technical issues with this currency form- namely.
 You need access to an online connection and power source to use them.
 For the time being, it is best to keep a solid chunk of your savings in fiat currencies and gold- this will give you a good cash flow should hyperinflation get worse.

 Hyperinflation can be classified as a disaster by some economists because it can obliterate people’s finances.
 While several steps can be taken to protect oneself from hyperinflation, it is best to use these options when the currency devalues.

 The best way to prepare yourself for hyperinflation is to invest in alternative forms of currency that are believed to hold their values over time.
-Take this opportunity to earn more money with precious metals and make sure you stay financially solvent while everyone else is struggling to survive.
+Take this opportunity to earn more money with precious metals and ensure you stay financially solvent while everyone else is struggling to survive.

 Strategies for Coping with the Effects of Hyperinflation

 One of the first things a person can do is to become a part of a community.
-A local park, softball league, or some other activity that allows you to meet new people can give you an understanding of someplace else besides your home.
-You have to remember, though, as long as you live in this community, its economy will dictate what you do as well as how much money you have, if any at all.
+A local park, softball league, or other activity that allows you to meet new people can give you an understanding of someplace besides your home.
+You have to remember, though, that as long as you live in this community, its economy will dictate what you do and how much money you have, if any.

 If you’re fortunate enough to be employed and your boss allows it, consider volunteering for one day per week.
-Volunteering is good for the soul, and it gives back to those that need us.
+Volunteering is good for the soul and gives back to those who need us.
 If we all took this approach and volunteered our time without expecting anything in return, we would slowly turn this global crisis into a worldwide betterment of human conditions.

 It always helps to learn a new skill if there’s a work shortage and you can’t find a job.
 You may not know it, but most communities have any number of free classes available at community colleges, adult education programs, and even online through private universities.
-Search out what your surrounding area has to offer and learn a new skill.
+Search out what your surrounding area offers and learn a new skill.

 Schools and Churches will also accept food as payment for tuition and financial assistance.
-If you’re college-aged or older, then take advantage of this if you can’t find work.
-Once again, the quality and brand of the goods may affect how much money is received for them, so consider that as well.
+If you’re college-aged or older, take advantage of this if you can’t find work.
+Once again, the quality and brand of the goods may affect how much money they receive, so consider that as well.

 Use bartering as a form of trading goods and services.
-If applicable, this can be done with friends, family, or your place(s) of employment.
+This can be done with friends, family, or your place(s) of employment.
 If you have a skill that other people need, then you can trade it for something that they have that you need.
 For example, You can cook, so let’s say I clean your house.
 You can have a friend bring over his lawnmower to mow my lawn in exchange for me cooking him dinner tonight at my home.
-It’s that simple, and it works great as long as you go into the arrangement with no expectations of anything but that particular favor occurring.
+It’s that simple and works great as long as you go into the arrangement with no expectations of anything but that particular favor occurring.

 In summary, do not allow fear to drive your actions because fear will only serve fear.
 Do the best you can with what you have when you have it and learn from your mistakes – if any.